CSK beat KKR to win fourth IPL title

 At the start of the match, KL Rahul was the top run-scorer in this season's IPL with 626 runs, but both Du Plessis (547 runs) and Gaikwad (603 runs) were in the reckoning to overtake the Punjab Kings captain.

-Gaikwad's 32 of 27 balls shot him to the top of the list and he looked set to take the coveted orange cap but Du Plessis had other ideas and, in the final ball of the innings, he needed two runs to dislodge his team-mate.
+Gaikwad's 32 of 27 balls shot him to the top of the list and he looked set to take the coveted orange cap but Du Plessis had other ideas and, off the final ball of the innings, he needed three runs to dislodge his team-mate.

 But Du Plessis was caught in the deep, falling short but ensuring a CSK one-two.